Shem Creek – Mt Pleasant, South Carolina

 Several mills and factories were stationed on the creek during the 1800s, but commerce came to a halt during the Civil War as the mills were either destroyed or abandoned.
 It wasn’t until the turn of the century that the seafood industry began to take shape.
 By the mid-1940s, shrimping had grown into one of the most important industries in the area and several seafood companies, including the Mount Pleasant Seafood Company, had already been established on Shem Creek.

-Charleston resident Elizabeth Gurley says, “Here in Charleston, we jump at every opportunity to take advantage of our coastal locale.
+Charleston resident Elizabeth Gurley, who shared her photo above, says, “Here in Charleston, we jump at every opportunity to take advantage of our coastal locale.
 Whether you’re cruising Shem Creek, or setting sail down the Intracoastal Waterway, the scenery leaves nothing to be desired.
 Whether you denote the changing of the seasons by the turning of the marsh grass, or appreciate the deep-seated tradition of local shrimping, there is something for everyone to enjoy and be grateful for from this Lowcountry vantage point.”